 - Ancient cities: Ephesus, Hierapolis and Kaymakli underground city

 My next stop was the Hagia Sophia mosque that was converted into a museum definitely needs no introduction.
-The marvelous oriental Topkapi Palace, locally known as Seraglio and built in 1478, is just minutes away by walking.
+The marvellous oriental Topkapi Palace, locally known as Seraglio and was built in 1478, is just minutes away by walking.
 I was amazed by Ottoman imperial harem and the treasury, especially the 86 carats Spoonmaker’s Diamond.
-According to one tale, a jeweler paid three spoons to a poor fisherman who found it, hence the name.
+According to one tale, a jeweller paid three spoons to a poor fisherman who found it, hence the name.

 While there is much more to see in Istanbul, I’d suggest to leave the capital and explore the rest of the country; I came back to Istanbul on Day 7.
 Take a bus to Gebze and transfer to Eskihisar, while you pass beautiful countryside during your drive.
 Once in Eskihisar, take a refreshing walk next to the shore and admire Eskihisar Citadel.
 Take a ferry to Yalova.
 Alternatively, from Topkapi Palace walk to Marmaray station to transfer to Kadikoy and take a ferry to Yalova.
 From there hop on a bus to Bursa.

-After your breakfast I suggest you to visit small but informative Bursa Museum of Turkish and Islamic Art (free of charge), before you get on a bus to Izmir and Kusadasi.
+After your breakfast, I suggest you visit a small but informative Bursa Museum of Turkish and Islamic Art (free of charge) before you get on a bus to Izmir and Kusadasi.

 Day 3 is all about the historic sites!
 Start at Selcuk town with a visit to Isabey Mosque from the end of the Seljuk Empire period in late 14 C A.D.
 Then take a taxi to Ephesus ancient city archaeological museum where you are likely to spend a couple of hours.
 Don’t miss the remains of Temple Of Artemis (one of 7 wonders of the ancient world), Terrace Houses and the Great Theatre!